javiercanadillas/cloudrun-direct-vpc-egress/README.md

 8. Open a new browser tab and paste the Cloud Run service URL, and repeat the ping test against the IP `10.0.1.4`, the private address of the packet sniffer instance.

 This time, you can observe that the ping test is unsuccessful while the HTTP works fine.
-Later in the next section,  you will see why (TBD in next section).
+This is because [ICMP is not a compatible protocol with Serverless VPC Access Connector](https://cloud.google.com/vpc/docs/serverless-vpc-access?hl=es-419#supported_networking_protocols)

 <p align="center">
   <img src="./img/ping-vpc-access-connector-service.png">
-  Pinging the private IP of the packet sniffer instance through Direct VPC Egress
+  Ping and curl of the private IP of the packet sniffer instance through Direct VPC Egress
 </p>

 9. Go back to the packet sniffer instance running `tcpdump`, you should see something like this for the HTTP test: